nus-cs2103/website-base/admin/common-commentary-fragment.md

 The <span class="badge rounded-pill bg-warning text-dark"><big>Q+</big></span> icon indicates that the video has an in-video quiz.
 Submitting the in-video quiz can earn you bonus [participation marks]({{ baseUrl }}/admin/participation.html).<br>

-In-video quizzes are in only a small number of lecture videos that are more important than the rest.
+In-video quizzes are in only a small number of pre-recorded videos that are more important than the rest.
 They are a very light way to engage you with the video a bit more than just passively watching.
 </box>

-==Please watch the lecture video given below as it has some extra points not given in the text version.==
+==Please watch the video given below as it has some extra points not given in the text version.==
 </div>
 </div>
 <!-- ------------------------------------------------------------------------------------------------------ -->